lsst-dm/dmtn-015/index.rst

       }
     }

-This differs from [Zackay2015]_\'s Eqn.
+This differs from :cite:t:`2017ApJ...836..188Z` \'s Eqn.
 7 because they have redefined the flux units of the coadd to achieve unit variance on the coadd.

 The problem with the Kaiser algorithm is its assumptions, which are simply invalid for any realistic coadd.
 While the noise in an input image may be white in the neighborhood of faint sources, most images contain brighter objects (and faint objects near brigher objects as well).
 In addition, the noise is never uncorrelated once the image has been resampled to the coadd coordinate system.
 The noise assumptions by themselves are not too restrictive, however; the Kaiser algorithm is not optimal when these conditions are not met, but we only care deeply about optimality in the neighborhood of faint sources.
 And ignoring additional covariance due to warping is no different from our usual approach with direct coadds.